The purpose of this degree is to equip students in the areas of acting,

 See Admission Requirements.

-A minimum of 33 months of residence work (3 fall semesters, 3 spring semesters, 2 summers, and an Interterm session) beginning with a summer session is required.
+A minimum of 33 months of residence work (3 fall semesters, 3 spring semesters, and 2 summers) beginning with a summer session is required.
 Summer courses are also available through online learning.
 A dramatic production must be completed successfully and a thesis prepared before graduate work is completed.